vanessaaleung/data-science-notes/machine-learning/tree-models/tree-models.md

 ```

 #### Feature Importance
+- features used at the top of the tree contribute of a larger fraction
 - in `sklearn`: how much the tree nodes use a particular feature (weighted average) to reduce impurity
 - Is expressed as a percentage indicating the weight of that feature in training and prediction